ebabel-eu/random-number/README.md

 ## History

+- 1.0.1 is a small fix to the documentation
-1.0.0 is the first release
+- 1.0.0 is the first official release
+- 0.1.3 is a pre-release that full works but wasn't ready for webcomponents.org

 ## License